Pollinatarr/Pollinatarr/README.md

-# Pollinatarr: Find your Pollinatarr torrents
+# Pollinatarr: Spread your torrents to the world

 `Pollinatarr` is an app designed to help you find which torrents are not available on certain trackers based on your existing torrents.
 It will only show you a list of releases name.
 You will have to upload torrents yourself.